 Asrai, Scanderella, Lascivious Lucy, Jerusalem Mortimer, Charlton Tod

 There are some people to thank simply because we talk and really connect.
-Friends who have helped me with various dilemmas: blogging advice, kink questions; those I’ve met face to face while others remain virtual friends.
+Friends who have helped me with various dilemmas: blogging advice, kink questions; some I’ve met face to face while others remain virtual friends.
 All provide vitally important feedback and cheerleading for me and my erotic writing.

-Thanks: May Moore, Elliott Henry, melody, BibulousOne, floss, Indie, Tabitha Rayne, Nero Black, Livvy Libertine, Cousin Pons, Sorcha Rowan, Richard Cunliffe, Petra Pan, Asrai, E T Costello, Simon O’Neill, Kim, AM Harding and my #1 Dark Darling Telugu1.
+Thanks: May Moore, Elliott Henry, melody, BibulousOne, floss, Indie, Tabitha Rayne, Nero Black, Livvy Libertine, Cousin Pons, Richard Cunliffe, Petra Pan, Asrai, E T Costello, Simon O’Neill, Kim, AM Harding and my #1 Dark Darling Telugu1.

 Finally I reiterate heartfelt thanks to everyone who allowed me to interview them this year and anyone who visited my blog or responded to my tweets.